Sunflower Satay Sauce ~ for Noodles and Grilled Chicken Skewers (Peanut-Free)

 Instructions

-1. Sunflower Satay Sauce: Place first eight ingredients in a small food processor.
-Pulse to combine, then run until you have a smooth paste - a little chunky is fine.
+• Place first eight ingredients in a small food processor.
+Pulse to combine, then run until you have a smooth paste – a little chunky is fine.
 Add the Sunflower Butter, pulse to combine, then run until just combined.
-Add extra water, 1 tablespoon at a time if you want a thinner sauce.
+Add 1 extra tablespoon of water if you like a thinner sauce.

-4. To serve: Toss 2 cups cooked al dente noodles with 2 teaspoons of Sesame Oil.
-Add 4 tablespoons of Sunflower Satay Sauce and mix well.
+• Toss 2 cups cooked al dente noodles with 2 teaspoons of Sesame Oil.
+Add 4 – 6 tablespoons of Sunflower Satay Sauce and mix well.

-5. Garnish with a drizzle of Extra Sauce, 2 tablespoons Sunflower Seeds and 1/4 cup Sunflower Sprouts (their delicious!)
+• Garnish with a drizzle of Extra Sauce, 2 tablespoons Sunflower Seeds and 1/4 cup Sunflower Sprouts (they're delicious!)
 Add Julienned Vegetables for a crispy and healthy touch.
 Try cucumbers and multi-colored carrots.

-6. Grilled Chicken Skewers: 1 1/4 pounds Chicken Tenderloins (tendons removed) cleaned and dried 2 teaspoons Soy Sauce 2 teaspoons Sesame Oil 2 tablespoon Sunflower Satay Sauce 2 teaspoons minced Garlic & Ginger
+Method: For 1 1/4 pounds Chicken Tenderloins (tendons removed) cleaned and dried – ADD Marinade: 2 teaspoons Soy Sauce, 2 teaspoons Sesame Oil, 2 tablespoon Sunflower Satay Sauce and 1 teaspoon each – minced Garlic & Ginger.

 This recipe may not be reproduced without the consent of its author, Karen Sheer.